 When an error occurs, it is displayed in red type in the header.
 Long and multi-line error messages are displayed in abbreviated form.
-If an error occurs in the background mode, the word "Error" is displayed in red type.
 Complete information on all pending errors is shown in the error window.

 If a rare "processor check error" should occur, the TNC automatically opens the error window.
 You cannot remove such an error.
 Shut down the system and restart the TNC.